UniversalDependencies/docs/_tr-overview/notes.md

   *uzun yıllar-dır* 'for many years'.
 In the last two examples the number and the adjective modifies the noun, not the resulting adverbial.

-  **Suggestion:** split
+  **Suggestion:** split.
+We keep the first IG as head, and relate them with `case`, this is somewhat in line with the English UD where 'since/for' would be linked with `case` as well.

-* **-lArI** attaches to time expressions, indicating repating events, *hafta sonları kitap okurum*
+* **-lArI** attaches to time expressions, indicating repeating events, *hafta sonları kitap okurum*
   'I read books *in the weekends*',
   *kış geceleri çok üşürdü*
   '(s)he used to be/feel very cold *in the winter nights*'.
-  The construction is abmiguous between noun-phrase and time adverb.
+  The construction is ambiguous between noun-phrase and time adverb.
   That is, *geceleri araştıyorum* could mean 'I research (something) at nights' or 'I research *nights*/I do research about nights'.
   TRmorph has a special (derivational) tag for this construction.

   **Suggestion:** analyze these as normal noun (phrase) but mark with `nmod:tmod`.

-* **-lA** suffix either functions as a case marker (instrumental/commutative) or as a coordinating suffix.
-It may be tempting to split the suffix when it is used as a conjunction, but we do not split it.
-The dependency relation should reveal the function of the suffix.

-  **Suggestion:** do not split in any case.
+* **-CA** is a multi-functional derivational suffix.
+When attached to nouns, it forms adverbial phrases: *[güvenlik kuvvetleri]-nce* 'by the security forces'.
+In this usage, *-CA* may scope over the whole phrase headed by the noun it is attached to.
+In this usage we split -CA, and connect to the noun with `case` relation (the noun bing the head).